jrief/django-sendmail/docs/source/usage.rst

 1. Open admin interface and click create new EmailMergeModel.
 2. Enter a name which will be used as an template alias for sending.
-3. Click "Save and continue editing" (This event is also triggered when a base file is changing)
+3. Click "Save and continue editing" (This event is also triggered when a template file is changing)
 4. Forms for placeholders editing will appear with defaults, such as:

     Placeholder: <name>, Language: <lang_code>